 I sanded some boards.
 I sanded down my finger nails.
 Not a fun day!

 It was all worth it once I got the first coat of paint on, though :-)

 Prime, Then Paint

 We primed with 2 coats of primer first before applying the paint with a roller.

 I chose to use a flat sheen of paint, Kelly Moore’s “Swiss Coffee” color matched to Behr’s paint.
-I chose flat to minimize any imperfections in the plywood and I really love how it’s turning out!
+I chose the flat sheen to minimize any imperfections in the plywood and I really love how it’s turning out!

-Ship Total Cost: $104 plus tip
+Shiplap Total Cost: $100 plus tip

 Update: Are you ready to see the full powder room reveal?
 I’m so happy with how it turned out!